vvilhonen/Jetty-jruby-sinatra-skeleton/README.md

   $ jruby -S rake spec

-For testing there are rspec configured with mocha, rack/test and webrat
+For testing there is rspec configured with mocha, rack/test and webrat